 If you’re thinking about solo travel in Cambodia and you’ve never done it before, well all we can say is you’re in for a treat.
 There are plenty of reasons why solo travel is pretty much amazing.
 Mainly: It’s YOUR trip and YOUR trip only!

 - When you’re looking for a social hostel, make sure you find one with good reviews.
 You’ll be amazed at the prices in Cambodia, but don’t automatically go looking for the cheapest accommodation possible.
-You’ll want somewhere you’ll feel secure AND that’s good for meeting people.

 - Knowing a few new people is always great for sharing tours.
 This is handy, for example, when you want to see Angkor Wat or do a day tour of Phnom Penh or something.